Head of School, Co-Founder

 Head of Curriculum Design

-Creativity has long been at the heart of Haley's path - from writing stories and drawing as a child to music-making and reimagining structures for holistic learning in her adulthood.
-A 2016 James Madison University graduate of Interdisciplinary Liberal Studies with minors in Elementary Education and Teaching English to Speakers of Other Languages, Haley strongly believes that education is an experience that cannot be confined to a classroom.
-Haley has worked with diverse populations of young learners both in the public school system and alternative educational settings.
-She has experienced the learning environments of failing schools - where three-quarters of the learner population received free or reduced lunches - and schools in which learners spoke over 50 different languages and had relocated from countries all over the globe.
-For her college senior honors thesis, she created a curriculum framework entitled Learning Through Meaningful Experiences with Self, Others, and the Environment.
-If you happen to catch Haley outside of Springhouse, she may be teaching yoga to teens and adults, playing guitar, or identifying trees.
+Creativity has long been at the heart of H's path - from writing stories and drawing as a child to music-making and reimagining structures for holistic learning in their adulthood.
+A 2016 James Madison University graduate of Interdisciplinary Liberal Studies with minors in Elementary Education and Teaching English to Speakers of Other Languages, H strongly believes that education is an experience that cannot be confined to a classroom.
+H has worked with diverse populations of young learners both in the public school system and alternative educational settings.
+They have experienced the learning environments of failing schools - where three-quarters of the learner population received free or reduced lunches - and schools in which learners spoke over 50 different languages and had relocated from countries all over the globe.
+For their college senior honors thesis, they created a curriculum framework entitled Learning Through Meaningful Experiences with Self, Others, and the Environment.
+If you happen to catch H outside of Springhouse, they may be teaching yoga to teens and adults, playing guitar, or identifying trees.

 Roxanne loves living nestled in the mountains but is always excited to journey to distant lands.
 She firmly believes in the power of living connected to nature and the importance of hands-on learning.
 Roxanne sees herself as a kinesthetic learner that is deeply attuned to her sensory experience.
 She spent many years as a ropes course facilitator and outdoor adventure guide for various organizations and groups including youth, adults, and differently-abled individuals, and she cherished her time teaching outdoor education at Echo Hill Outdoor School on the Chesapeake Bay.
 Roxanne holds a bachelor's degree in Psychology from George Mason University, and she is currently participating in a Hakomi Mindfulness Somatic Psychotherapy Training, which is a body-centered healing method that uses internal observation and somatic awareness to identify core narratives within ourselves.
 She is interested in the ways in which slowing down and turning inward can help us observe, connect to ourselves, and become more conscious of how we move through our external environments.
 She believes in the body’s innate wisdom and the importance of healing touch, which can be a mirror of the unconditional love that resides in each of us.
 Roxanne is a lover of the wonders of the natural world and enjoys spending time exploring by walking, gardening, hanging out with her goats, cooking, and singing.